 Your newborn may seem to do little more than eat,

-and touch, you will see the senses hard at work.
+will see the senses hard at work.

 What Can My Baby See?

 Your baby sees things best from 8 to 12 inches away.
 This is the perfect distance

 for gazing up into the eyes of mom or dad (a favorite thing to do!).
 Any farther than

 that, and newborns see mostly blurry shapes because they're nearsighted.
 At birth,

 a newborn's eyesight is between

 Their eyes are sensitive to bright light, so they're more likely to open their

 eyes in low light.
 Don't worry if your baby's eyes sometimes cross or drift outward

 (go "wall-eyed").
 This is normal until your baby's vision improves and eye muscles